bonjune/Introduction-to-CS/basic/README.md

 (conda) python
 ```

 Done!
-It's really recommended to get familiar with Python REPL(or Python Interactive Interpreter).
+It's strongly recommended to get used to Python REPL(or Python Interactive Interpreter).

 ## IDE Install Guide.